TFSA Explained: The Ultimate Guide

 How The TFSA Works

-The TFSA is designed to be a flexible investment account that allows the account owner to withdraw money at any time from the account, and not pay taxes.
+The TFSA is designed to be a flexible investment account that allows the account owner to withdraw money from the account at any time and not pay taxes.

 Benefits of the TFSA